Martenfur/TabletFriend/README.md

 ![s1](docs/pics/s1.png)

-With just four lines, we got ourselves a working button!
+In just four lines, we got ourselves a working button!
 But obviously, this is not enough for a functional toolbar.
 Let's add some more:

  ```yaml
 buttons: